 The Group engaged an independent valuation specialist to determine the fair value of office condominium.
 Management agrees with the valuer's estimate of the fair value of the office condominium using the sales comparison approach.
-The revalued amount of the office condominium as of June 8, 2012 amounted to P25,250,000.
-Revaluation increase on office condominium recognized as other comprehensive income in 2012 amounted to P24,370,645 and P14,909,998 as of December 31, 2012 and 2011, respectively (see Note 12).
+The revalued amount of the office condominium as of June 8, 2012 amounted to ₱25,250,000.
+Revaluation increase on office condominium recognized as other comprehensive income in 2012 amounted to ₱7,721,195, net of the applicable tax.
+Net book value of revalued office condominium amounted to ₱24,370,645 and ₱14,909,998 as of December 31, 2012 and 2011, respectively (see Note 12).